 - The Mosaic Institute recognizes the important contributions of public spaces and social centers to a community's wellbeing and invests in them locally.
-In 2020, The Mosaic Institute Brazil invested more than \$1,700,000 in the areas of food, water, education and social development. - In 2020, The Mosaic Institute in Brazil contributed philanthropic funding and emergency support to help prevent transmission of Covid-19. - Building off the success of the Mosaic Villages Project success in India, The Mosaic Foundation launched Villages Brazil in 2019, which will support 17 small farmers in Barreiras in the state of Bahia.
+In 2021, The Mosaic Institute Brazil invested more than \$2,000,000 BRL in the areas of food, water, education and social development. - In 2021, The Mosaic Institute in Brazil contributed philanthropic funding and emergency support to help prevent transmission of Covid-19. - Building off the success of the Mosaic Villages Project success in India, The Mosaic Foundation launched Villages Brazil in 2019, which supports 17 small farmers in Barreiras in the state of Bahia.
+Outcomes from this program in 2021 included a 230 percent increase in farmer income, and significantly improved access to water due to the installation of 17 irrigation systems, construction of eight cisterns, improved water management and protection of water resources.

-In 2020, combined contributions by The Mosaic Company, The Mosaic Company Foundation and The Mosaic Institute in Brazil through philanthropic funding, employee engagement and in-kind donations totaled more than \$14 million.
+In 2021, combined contributions by The Mosaic Company, The Mosaic Company Foundation and The Mosaic Institute in Brazil through philanthropic funding, employee engagement and in-kind donations totaled more than \$15 million.
 View our global and local community investments on Mosaic's Giving Page.